First Encounters

 What can I expect from a 2D ultrasound scan at 16 weeks?

-At 16 weeks, a 2D ultrasound scans can tell you lots about your baby.
-The sonographer will be able to check on your baby's size and overall wellbeing, and can even tell you the gender if you like.
+At 16 weeks, a 2D ultrasound scan can tell you lots about your baby.
+The sonographer will be able to check on your baby's size and overall wellbeing.

-Here at First Encounters, we offer the following 2D scans at 16 weeks gestation:
+Here at First Encounters, we offer a brilliant range of 2D scans at 16 weeks gestation, including:

 What can I expect from a 4D Bonding & Reassurance scan at First Encounters?